Crazy-pro/pet-clinic/README.md

 ### Pet Clinic

-This repository contains a Spring Boot example project using MariaDB Database.
+This repository contains a Spring Boot example project with a small Back-End and Front-End parts.

 ### How to start: